davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div class="side-note">
 Much of my PhD was devoted to studying the layered sulfates and their position within the upper stratigraphy of northeast Syrtis Major. @Quinn2019 reports many of the units and relationships described below.
-Most of these discoveries relied were driven by the basic physical relationships exhibited in this viewer.
+Many of these discoveries were largely informed by the basic physical relationships exhibited in this viewer.
 </div>

 </div>